By Gaby Dufresne-Cyr, CBT-FLE

-The Oxford dictionary defines lure as something that tempts or is used to tempt a person or animal to do something.
+The Oxford dictionary defines lures as something that tempts or is used to tempt a person or animal to do something.
 The lure can be any primary need such as food, water, safety, sex (yes sex), social contact, thermoregulation (environmental temperatures), etc. In essence, a lure is anything the dog wants.
-Often times, food is used as a lure.
+Oftentimes, food is used as a lure.

 Lure Pros & Cons

 The following reasons are not an exhaustive list, but it does convey the main reasons for or against lure training.
 Furthermore, this is my list and doesn’t represent the entire Dogue Shop students or staff’s reasons to lure or not to lure.
 For my part, I can honestly say, I’m a lure-free trainer.

 - Speed: lures allow dog trainers to capture behaviours faster.